2003–04 Middlesbrough F.C. season: Team kit and sponsors

 Middlesbrough were sponsored by Dial-a-Phone, the team's kit was produced by Errea.
 The home shirt consisted of a plain red shirt, red shorts and red socks with white trim.
 The away strip was mainly navy blue with maroon shoulders, navy shorts and navy socks, with maroon detailing.

 Season review

 League review

-Middlesbrough had an appalling start to their season, losing four of their first five games (their worst start since the 1984–85 season) and taking only one point.
-This set the foundations for a very patchy season.
+To start their season, Middlesbrough lost four of their first five games (their worst start since the 1984–85 season) and taking only one point.
+This set the foundations for a season where they remained low in the rankings.

 Middlesbrough hovered around the relegation spots for the first third of the season.
 However, they eventually found some form through November and December and went unbeaten for eight games which took them away from the relegation zone.

 Middlesbrough's form was again inconsistent after Christmas, but they managed to pick up enough points to finish in a respectable 11th place.